Can you spare a few minutes?

 If you have an order about what happens to the family home, this may say that remarriage is an event which triggers the sale of the home and division of the proceeds of sale as specified in the order.

 This is not a real case.
 But it shows a typical situation and how a judge might decide to share out the couple’s income and capital involving a move to financial independence.
-They could be a same sex couple; the judge would make decisions in the same way.
+They could be a same sex couple - the judge would make decisions in the same way.
 We hope it helps you think about how to deal with your own situation.

 Karen (49) and Sam (54) are getting divorced after being married for 25 years.
 They have two children, Nikki (23) and Michael (20).
 Both now work full time although Karen had a career break from the NHS for 8 years from when Nikki was born until Michael went to primary school.
-Sam earns £40,000 per annum (£2,613 net per month) as a programme manager for their local NHS Primary Care Trust.
+Sam earns £40,000 per annum (£2,613 net per month) as a programme manager for the NHS.
 Karen works as a medical secretary for her local GP practice, earning £17,500 a year (£1,238 net per month).
 Nikki lives away from home and is independent but Michael, who is in his last year at university, still lives at home.
 The family home is worth £240,000 and the mortgage will finally be paid off early next year.
 They have a joint loan of £8,000 that was taken out to help fund an extension to the house two years ago.
 Sam has a cash ISA account and some savings together worth £18,350 and Karen has £30,000 left over from an inheritance (of £40,000) she received when her mother died several years ago.
 They are both members of NHS Pensions although as Karen had her career break, Sam’s is more valuable.
 Because of this they have agreed to share the fund value of their pensions equally.
 It will cost each of them £145,000 to buy a more modest home.

 At the end of this long marriage the family home will need to be sold as each will need somewhere to live.
 Once sold, after the final mortgage payment has been made, the sale costs paid and the loan repaid, there will be about £224,800 left over.
 It would be fair for Karen and Sam to share this asset and Sam’s ISA and savings equally, so there is £243,150 or £121,575 each.
 Sam and Karen will have to downsize.
 One option is for Karen to get £121,575 and keep her inheritance.
 This would allow her to buy a new home without a mortgage, which she will need to do because she cannot afford to pay a mortgage from her income.
 They have agreed to divide the fund value of their pensions equally.